 Elective Course 2A: GENOME 552 – Technologies for Genome Analysis

-Capacity Limit: 17 (required for the 14 GS first-year students); that is, the remaining slots will be available on a first-come, first-served basis.
+Capacity Limit: 18 – required for the GS first-year students.
+Remaining slots will be available on a first-come, first-served basis.

 Elective Course 2B: GENOME 555 – Protein Technology